mogu-picks

 Claude Can Now Control Your Computer — Dispatch + Computer Use Research Preview (◍•ᴗ•◍)

-Anthropic released Claude computer use: in Claude Cowork and Claude Code, Claude can directly control your screen, mouse, and keyboard to complete tasks.
-Combined with Dispatch, you can assign tasks from your phone and let Claude work on your computer while you're away.
-Currently a research preview, macOS only.
+Anthropic released Claude computer use in Claude Cowork and Claude Code, letting Claude control your screen, mouse, and keyboard.
+Paired with Dispatch, you can assign tasks from your phone while Claude works on your Mac.

 GTC 2026: Nvidia's Inference Empire Keeps Expanding — Groq IP Deal, LPU Decoded, CPO Roadmap